The next morning, Rosa was waiting outside their office building when Naomi arrived. “Good morning! Did you get some rest?” Rosa asked.

 “Well, let’s see if we can find another way.”

+When she returned, a friendly man was following her.
 "Rosa!
 How long has it been?
 It’s good to see you!”
 The man shook Rosa’s hand vigorously.

-Jeff rubbed his head, "No more than you, I imagine."
+Omar rubbed his head, "No more than you, I imagine."

 Rosa nodded, "Probably true.
 By the way, this is my colleague, Naomi."

-Jeff thrust out his hand to Naomi, “Good to meet you!”
+Omar thrust out his hand to Naomi, “Good to meet you!”
 Then, he turned back to Rosa, “I heard you might be able to help?
 You always were good, but now you’re making house calls too?”

 Rosa laughed, “Not exactly.
 Naomi and I have been trying to figure this out on our own and have hit a brick wall.
 I thought you might be in a similar situation.
 If so, maybe we could put our heads together?
 Assuming it doesn’t violate any of your company’s confidentiality rules, of course.”

-Jeff smiled, “Rosa, I’ll never turn down extra help from you.
+Omar smiled, “Rosa, I’ll never turn down extra help from you.
 I think we can find a way to help each other without breaching our companies’ privacy policies.”

-They settled in with their beverages and started with obvious questions.
-How bad was your company impacted and what have you tried so far to fix it?
-Nobody had satisfactory answers.
-It wasn’t until Naomi asked about the “naptime” link that things got interesting.
+They all shook hands.
+Then, they found a conference room and started to compare notes.
+They started with the obvious questions, like “How bad was your company impacted?” and “What have you tried so far to fix it?”
+But it wasn’t until Naomi asked about the “naptime” link that things got interesting.

 “What link?” asked Pradeep.